humm-devadmin/hummdocs/docs/platforms/woocommerce.md

 ## Updating from the old Oxipay plugin

-For existing Oxipay merchants, just click the "update" button to update the existing Oxipay plugin when an update is available.
+For existing Oxipay merchants, just click the "update" button in the plugins menu to update the existing Oxipay plugin when an update is available.